-This trip was one of those outings where nothing goes as planned, but it turns out even better.
+This trip was one of those outings where nothing goes as planned, but then it turns out even better than expected.

 I remember first hearing about Mt.
 Langley at Adventure 16 (by far the best outdoors store, by the way), in a lecture by Ken Murray about places in the Sierra that are not so frequently visited.
 He said that because it's a bit shorter than Whitney, way fewer people are interested in climbing it.